 The one thing we all can agree on is the parking takes all the fun out of driving.
 Especially in the cities, where finding a parking spot is next to impossible.
 Even if you somehow manage to find one, the prices can make your stomach drop.
-Read below to find out cities in the United States that are expensive for short-term parking.
-Both in terms of on-street and off-street parking.
+Read below to find out the most expensive U.S. cities for short-term parking, both in terms of on-street and off-street parking.

 New York City, New York

 Everyone knows that driving on the streets of New York can be challenging.
 Parking your car there is even more formidable.
+It’s one of the most expensive U.S. cities for short-term parking.
 For two hours of off-street parking in New York City, you have to shell out $37.
 In fact, per day off-street parking rates are the highest in the Big Apple, with an average price of $47.34.
 You would be doing yourself a favor by leaving your car parked on the street.

 Even if you somehow manage to find an off-street parking spot in downtown Chicago, be prepared to shell out $21or $18 for two hours of parking.
 And $6.99 for two hours, in on-street parking, is not that cheap either.
 However, these exorbitant prices are limited only to the financial districts and downtown areas of the city.
 Cause the demand for parking in these localities is very high.

 Expensive parking in Boston isn’t limited to a few central areas, unlike Chicago.
 Low availability and high demand for parking spots drive up prices almost everywhere in the city.
 For two hours, you will have to pay $20.63 in off-street parking in most parts of the city.
 The difference between off-street parking and on-street parking prices in Boston is a whopping 488%.
 This difference is the second-highest in the country.